stackrox/stackrox/.github/pull_request_template.md

-## Summary

-A one-line summary of your PR.

 ## Description

-A more detailed explanation of the changes in your PR.
-Feel free to remove this section if it is overkill for your PR.
+A detailed explanation of the changes in your PR.

+Feel free to remove this section if it is overkill for your PR, and the title of your PR is sufficiently descriptive.

 ## Testing Performed